ppy/osu-wiki/wiki/Help_Center/en.md

 There are a few possibilities which can make your maps appear to be missing or deleted, but this is almost always a recoverable scenario.
 Here are a few things to try:

 - Make sure you do not have osu! set to only display beatmaps within a certain difficulty range.
+You can check this on the "Song Select" section in the game options.
 - Press `F5` on the song selection screen for osu! to reprocess your beatmaps.
 If only some of your beatmaps were imported this should solve your issue.

 ### I receive some sort of server-side error when trying to play online!